openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/03-package-and-run.md

 ## Congratulations!

 You've packaged up the Kogito app as an executable JAR and learned a bit more about the mechanics of packaging.
-In the next step, we'll continue our journey and build a _native image_ and then we'll learn about the native executable creation and the packaging in a Linux container.
+In the next step, we'll continue our journey and build a _native image_.
+You will learn about the creation of a native executable and the packaging of such an executable in a Linux container.